misuka-renderer/misuka/docs/src/key_topics/acoustics.rst

   The ETC is thus the energy impulse response of the transport operator, and integrating it over all time recovers the steady-state result a conventional renderer would produce.
-- **Energetic, not wave-based.** Contributions are summed as intensities, with no pressure phase.
-Optical rendering makes the same approximation, but it is a stronger one in acoustics: audible wavelengths are not always small compared to room geometry, so diffraction and interference effects can become significant at lower frequencies / larger wavelengths.
-These effects are not modelled.
+- **Energy transport only.** Contributions are summed as intensities, without pressure phase.
+Optical rendering makes the same approximation, but it is a far weaker one there: visible wavelengths are many orders of magnitude smaller than the objects being rendered, so diffraction is irrelevant in most use cases.
+  Audible wavelengths, in contrast, span three orders of magnitude — roughly 17 m at 20 Hz down to 1.7 cm at 20 kHz — and are not always small compared to room geometry.
+Diffraction and interference effects such as standing waves therefore become significant towards low frequencies. misuka does not model them.
+- **Required level of geometric detail.** Optical renderers routinely handle highly detailed scenes.
+In acoustics, more detail is not automatically better: the scene should contain only *macro*-geometry, i.e. geometry much larger than the longest simulated wavelength.
+Every surface is treated as macro-geometry, so features comparable to or smaller than the wavelength are reflected geometrically instead of producing the diffraction and scattering they would cause in reality — which can give plainly wrong results.
+Such level of detail should be removed from the scene geometry and expressed through the :ref:`material's BSDF <bsdf-acousticbsdf>` instead, which is where all direction-dependent scattering behavior is modeled.

+  For example, a staircase whose steps are smaller than the wavelength behaves like a flat inclined plane, sending energy up along the 45° slope.
+Modelling the individual steps does not reproduce this: their 90° corners retroreflect energy back towards the source instead.
+The staircase should be modelled as a single diagonal plane.

 Ray-geometry intersection, importance sampling, the Dr.Jit computation graph, and gradient propagation are all inherited from Mitsuba and Dr.Jit and behave as